navidnt/Advanced_Computer_Architecture/pipeline architecture phase1/README.md

 - `lw`
 - `sw`

-## Pipeline Design
+## Pipeline Stages

-In this phase, the pipeline architecture consists of stages for instruction fetch (IF), instruction decode (ID), execute (EX), memory access (MEM), and write-back (WB).
-Each stage processes instructions without introducing any latency.
+In this phase, the pipeline architecture consists of the following stages, each processing instructions without introducing any latency:

+1. **Instruction Fetch (IF)**: Fetches instructions from memory.
+2. **Instruction Decode (ID)**: Decodes instructions and extracts relevant operands.
+3. **Execute (EX)**: Executes ALU operations.
+4. **Memory Access (MEM)**: Accesses data memory for load and store instructions.
+5. **Write-Back (WB)**: Writes data back to registers.

+### Hazard Unit

+The project includes a hazard unit that handles data hazards and stalls the pipeline when necessary to ensure correct execution.

-### Test
+### Test Benches

-To validate the functionality and correctness of the Phase 1 pipeline architecture, we provide two test benches:

-1. `pipeline_mips__tb_basic.v`: Use this test bench for basic functionality testing.
+To validate the functionality and correctness of this Phase 1 pipeline architecture, you can use test benches provided in your project.
+These test benches evaluate basic functionality as well as more complex scenarios.
-2. `pipeline_mips__tb_complex.v`: Utilize this test bench to assess the architecture's performance with more complex programs.

-### Test Files

-To execute the provided test benches, make sure to consider the files located in the "test files" folder.
-These files contain sample MIPS assembly programs suitable for testing and validation.

 ### Simulation

-You can simulate and evaluate the Phase 1 pipeline architecture using ModelSim or any other Verilog simulator of your choice.
+You can simulate and evaluate the Phase 1 pipelined MIPS architecture using ModelSim or any other Verilog simulator of your choice.
 Refer to your simulator's documentation for guidance on setting up and running simulations effectively.

+## Usage

+To use this project, you can instantiate the `pipelined_mips` module in your higher-level test bench.
+Be sure to provide the appropriate clock (`clk`) and reset (`reset`) signals to drive the simulation.

-Feel free to reach out if you have any questions or require further assistance with testing or utilizing this pipeline architecture.
+Feel free to reach out if you have any questions or need further assistance with testing or using this pipeline architecture.

 ---